 Hulu truly deserves this second space, even if our chart doesn't reflect that.
 It's unfortunately misleading since it's difficult to represent Hulu's biggest strength (a huge library of "current" shows and next-day streaming) when compared to other services who don't even offer this.
 But, seeing as Hulu is the only service on this list that will let you stay almost as current with TV as you can with a traditional cable subscription, we believe Hulu is second best.

-While some sites claim that Hulu has anywhere between 1,156 and 3,254 total series, Hulu's own website brings the number in at 1,699 as of this writing, so they definitely have a healthy amount of television series for you to consume.
+According to JustWatch, Hulu has 1,308 series available for streaming, so they definitely have a healthy selection for you to consume.
 There should be something on here for everyone, and then some.

-While the number isn't as great as Netflix's, Hulu does have 37 original series currently available for streaming.
+While the number isn't as great as Netflix's, Hulu does have 40 original series, 3% of all content, currently available for streaming.
 The Handmaid's Tale is the most recent popular entry, and while the buzz around it has died down, it is certainly just as fun to binge today.

 To avoid this, switch to the $11.99/month plan.
 You'll lose all the ads, so you can binge without pause.
 Just note, no matter which plan you choose, Hulu plays a pre-roll before each show, which displays the channel the series belongs to and what day and time the series airs on TV.